gmp26/generator-angular-ls/readme.md

 NB: Until things stabilise further I won't publish this as a node module, so to use you will have to git clone the repo, cd to it, and run `npm link`.
-The generator will then ge available globally.
+The generator will then be available globally.

 Install `generator-angular-ls`: